zonemaster/zonemaster/docs/specifications/tests/MethodsV2.md

 4. If the lookup reaches a name server that responds with a referral (delegation) directly to the requested *Child Zone*:
    1. Return the following from the method:
-      1. The parent zone is set to be the name of the zone that returned the delegation.
+      1. The parent zone is determined to be the name of the zone that returned the delegation.
-      2. The existence of the *Child Zone* is set to be true.
+      2. Test can be run on *Child Zone* (true).
       3. The parent name server IP list is set to be the available list of servers for the parent zone.
    2. Exit.